Fact Sheet 511

 Kaposi's Sarcoma (KS)

 KS affects about 20% of people with AIDS who aren’t taking anti-HIV drugs.
-The rate of KS has dropped by over 80%since the introduction of strong antiretroviral therapy (ART).
-However, in 2007, scientists reported finding new cases of KS in people whose HIV is under control.
+The rate of KS has dropped by over 80% since the introduction of antiretroviral therapy (ART).
+However, rare cases of KS are reported in people whose HIV is under control with normal CD4 counts.
 These new cases seem to be mild and not life-threatening.

-KS is mostly a disease of men: there are at least 8 men with KS for each woman.
+KS is more common among men than women.
 It is one of the most visible signs of AIDS, because it usually shows up as spots on the skin (lesions) that look red or purple on white skin, and bluish, brownish or black on dark skin.
 Lesions often occur on the face, arms and legs.

 KS on the skin is not life threatening.
 However, KS lesions on the feet and legs can make it difficult to walk.
 If KS spreads to other parts of the body, it can cause serious problems.
 In the mouth lining, it can cause trouble eating and swallowing.
 In the stomach or gut, it can cause internal bleeding and blockages.
 If KS blocks lymph nodes, it can cause severe swelling of the arms, legs, face, or scrotum.
 The most serious form of KS is in the lungs, where it can cause a serious cough, shortness of breath, or an accumulation of fluid that can be fatal.